WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 * Facilitated the Shocks and Resilience Journal Club session.
 * Attended the stakeholder workshop for the 'Food Security' within E&S and volunteered to join the Community & Infrastructure working group.
 * Joined a team meeting for the RADDISH project.
 Agreed to work with SG to organise a stakeholder workshop in November.
+  * KW: Great!
+Exciting 🚀
 * Took part in the Leadership Panel for TPS.
 * Attended a SPARRA seminar - RAM plans to be created in discussion with AC.
 * Wrote my Objectives and we signed them off together.
 * I pitched the plan to create a Roadmap for Scivision to the team and then launch it during our first community call.
 They liked it.
 I'm following up to fix the date.
+  * KW: Make sure to connect with MS, EK and AB about running the community calls - there are real skills around making them both useful and having space for people to share their perspectives
 * Met new joiner AD.
+  * KW: Great!
 * Had a chat with HS and McC about potentially getting some Band 2 support for the RAM team (coordinator?) as an agency temp for 6 months.
 * I have been assigned a Turing mentor and a Turing mentee for the next 3 months.
 * I finally finished the JD for the DSH RAM.
+  * KW: AND I REVIEWED IT WHAAAAAAT?!

 #### What did you struggle with?
 * LOL, this has been a hard month, but not because of work.
 Una needs to adjust to her nursery properly, and then all will be well.
 Getting there.
+  * KW: 🌻🌻🌻

 #### What would you like to work on next week?
 * Help AC with settling in and specifically around ideas for SPARRA.
 * Liase with SG to scope the remit of the stakeholder/user workshop for RADDISH and to begin organising.
 * Get in applications to the December DSG for the RAM team.
+  * KW: Yes please.
+It will feel like a lot of time but it will be really worth it I think 🌺
 * Liaise with REG to get a place for AC to attend their Data Science as a Craft training course.
+  * KW: GREAT.
 * Follow up with DyME about RAM support (just awarded extra funding).
 * Follow up with TA about IceNet RAM plans.
 * Have a chat during TPS coffee about the community building strategy for Raphtory.